shopware/docs/guides/installation/from-scratch.md

 ## Prerequisites

-Once you set up all the required packages mentioned in \[PLACEHOLDER-LINK: Installation overview\] there are two main goals you need to accomplish.
+Once you set up all the required packages mentioned in the [Installation overview](./overview.md), there are two main goals you need to accomplish.

 Please note that this guide is rather based on plugin development and contribution.
-If you need a template for full composer based shop projects, please refer to the \[PLACEHOLDER-LINK: Production template\].
+If you need a template for full composer based shop projects, please refer to the [production template](https://github.com/shopware/production).

 ## Setting up your webserver